USDA-SCINet/scinet-site/sn_collections/_events/AI/2025-02-intro-ml.md

 Participants will learn how to train, evaluate, and use a variety of machine learning models for data analysis tasks.
 This session will also help participants critically evaluate the use and application of machine learning in science.

-## Pre-Workshop Instructions:
+## Pre-workshop instructions

-To help minimize technical issues and delays at the start of the workshop, please try the following four tests prior to the workshop.
+To help minimize technical issues and delays at the start of the workshop, please try the following three tests prior to the workshop.

 * **Logging on to [Atlas Open OnDemand (OOD)](https://atlas-ood.hpc.msstate.edu/):** Please confirm you can successfully log in to Atlas OOD with your SCINet account [(see instructions here)]({{site.baseurl}}/guides/access/web-based-login).
 If you are successful, you will be able to see the Atlas OOD home page.
 * **Atlas Shell Access:** When on Atlas OOD, click on the top navigation bar: “Clusters” > “Atlas Shell Access”.
 A new tab will appear that looks like a shell terminal (e.g., like PowerShell).
 Please confirm you do not receive any error messages or requests to re-authenticate and that the final line looks like "[firstname.lastname@atlas-login-1 ~]$".